Ghozkiu/Ghozkiu/README.md

 - 👋 Hi, I’m Joseph Garcia Barrantes
 - 👀 I’m interested in all new technologies
 - 🌱 I’m currently learning Java, HTML, CSS and JavaScript! :D
+-
 - 📫 How to reach me:
 - Mail: garciabarrantesjoseph@gmail.com
 .
 Instagram: @andres.gbs
 .
 Twitter: @JosephAgbs

 - 📔 Languages:
 .
-English B2 level
+English B2+ level
 .
 Spanish native speaker

 RELATED EXPERIENCE
-Creation of web pages using HTML, CSS and JavaScript.
+Creation of responsive web pages using HTML, CSS, and JavaScript.
-Design of Images and 3D Objects.
+Backend Development using Node.js, MongoDB, and frameworks like Express and ReactJS.
+Experience developing and working with APIs.
-Data manipulation on SQL Databases.
+Data manipulation on SQL and NoSQL Databases.
-Development of plug-ins (using event handlers, listeners and APIs).
+Development of plugins (using event handlers, listeners, and APIs).
-Elaboration of small programs with C# and Java (using FXML and CSS).
+Development of desktop apps and forms with C#, VB.NET, and Java (using FXML and CSS).